Your cart is currently empty!

 Aliens with no right to flee

 This is just a song.
-It does not propose a solution to the refugee crisis– though I guess that would be a combination of serious and generous aid to existing refugee camps; humane and well-managed acceptance of refugees throughout Europe, the middle East and further; and an acceptance that some refugees will be temporary and others permanent.
+It does not propose a solution to the refugee crisis, though I guess that would involve serious and generous aid to existing refugee camps, humane and well-managed acceptance of refugees throughout Europe, the Middle East, and elsewhere, and an acceptance that some refugees will be temporary and others permanent.

 But nothing will be easy, especially as both main sides in the Syrian civil war (where most refugees are from right now) are guilty of terrible acts of murder and mayhem.